f5devcentral/f5-automation-labs/docs/class1/module1/lab2.rst

       :raw_github_url:`/postman_collections/Class_1.postman_environment.json`

 #.
-To assist in multi-step procedures we make heavy use of the
+Set your environment to
-   **Environments** capability in Postman.
-This capability allows us to set various global variables that are then substituted into a request before it’s sent.
-Set your environment to ``F5 Programmability: Class 1`` by using the menu at the top right of your Postman window:
+   ``F5 Programmability: Class 1`` by using the menu at the top right of your Postman window: